This site is undergoing constant refinement.

 Full-time workers usually work 35 hours or more a week (in all their jobs combined).

 There have been shortages of Bakers and Pastrycooks for a number of years.
 In 2016, employers in most locations found it hard to fill vacancies for Bakers and Pastrycooks, particularly in regional areas.
 Employers generally preferred people who were qualified through apprenticeships.
-To find out more, view the Department of Employment's latest skill shortage research opens in a new window.
+To find out more, view the Department of Jobs and Small Business latest skill shortage research opens in a new window.

 A Certificate III/IV is usually needed to work in this job.
 Training is most commonly through an apprenticeship which combines on-the-job training with the qualification.